 - Transport networks the road layout and design observes the established road hierarchy.
-About 90% of the lots are expected to be within 400m of bus routes. - Street design and construction Council's engineers are satisfied with the design and have recommended conditions of consent to ensure that the roads achieve appropriate widths with due regard to the traffic loading anticipated. - Pedestrian and cyclist facilities pedestrian paths and cycle networks will connect to previous stages.
-Page 8 of the Statement of Environmental Effects by LFA (Pacific) Pty Ltd states that paths and cycleways in Stages 7 and 10A-1, along watercourse 1 are to be extended into and through Stage 10D. - Utilities all urban services will be made available and be required to comply with relevant standards (eg electricity, street lighting, sewerage and so on). - Drainage the proposal will ensure that lots drain to the street or where they are unable to interallotment drainage easements can be created.
+A bus route is presently located along the existing Brindabella Drive and Cove Boulevarde and is located within 400m of the proposed Stage 9 residential lots. - Street design and construction Council's engineers are satisfied with the design and proposed road widths having regard to the traffic loading anticipated. - Pedestrian and cyclist facilities pedestrian paths and cycle networks will connect to previous stages.
+Page 25 of the Statement of Environmental Effects by Australand Corporation (NSW) Pty Ltd states that footpaths will be provided along Cove Boulevarde to link to the future Harbour Boulevarde and proposed Town Centre from the existing termination of the existing footpaths on Cove Boulevarde.

+A cycleway is also proposed along the western footpath reserve of proposed Harbour Boulevarde providing connection to other sections of cycleway on Harbour Boulevarde and to Wattle Road and Bass Point.

+- Utilities all urban services will be made available and be required to comply with relevant standards (eg electricity, street lighting, sewerage and the like). - Drainage the proposal will ensure that lots drain to the street or where they are unable to interallotment drainage easements can be created.
 Temporary sediment ponds are to be included in the proposal until such time that the wetland system is approved and developed.
-Council's Subdivision Development Engineer is satisfied that this solution is acceptable. - Environmental site management whilst the natural landform will be modified, the embellishment of the riparian corridor (subject to a future development application) is a positive outcome. - Public open space stage 10D includes open space associated with the future riparian corridor and parkland. - Section 94 requirements Council's section 94 accountant has calculated contributions for the development and determined that \$554,954.93 is payable to Council pursuant to Council's Section 94 Contributions Plan 2005, Amendment 1 dated 14 September 2006.
-A monetary contribution is not required in lieu of the physical provision of open space.
+Council's Subdivision Development Engineer is satisfied that this solution is acceptable.

+- Environmental site management whilst the natural landform will be modified, the embellishment of the riparian corridor (subject to a future development application) is a positive outcome. - Section 94 requirements Council's section 94 accountant has calculated contributions for the development and determined that \$308,597.60 is payable to Council pursuant to Council's Section 94 Contributions Plan 2005, Amendment 1 dated 14 September 2006.
+A monetary contribution is not required in lieu of the physical provision of open space as Passive Open Space requirements have previously been met.